 |“For me, the most valuable aspect of the Leadership Institute was connecting with other executive directors, realizing that we were all facing similar obstacles, and learning together in a group environment.” -2019 Leadership Institute Alum|

-Rooted in leadership development best practices and a commitment to practical application, this four-day intensive program guides nonprofit executive directors to:
+Rooted in leadership development best practices and a commitment to practical application, this intensive program guides nonprofit executive directors to: